-Sponsoring an ASA event is a highly visible way to demonstrate your support of ASA and its mission.
+Sponsoring ASA events is a highly visible way to demonstrate your support of ASA and its mission.

 Sponsors are recognized in all event promotions, including on social media and in brochures, direct mail and advertisements.
 Sponsorship opportunities include: